QROPS – UK Pension Transfers to Canada

 What is required to initiate a QROPS transfer?

-- IA Clarington/IAG will require the following documents:
+- The receiving institution (and/or the chosen UK pension advisory firm) will require the following documents:

 - Original termination/transfer forms from UK Pension administrator signed by the client (these documents vary among each pension administrator and should be obtained directly from them)